 Please note that we cannot confirm your place until we have received payment.

 Please contact us as soon as possible on firstname.lastname@example.org for any cancellations.
 Refunds, less a 20% administration fee, will be made if cancellations are received in writing up to six weeks before the event.
 Any cancellations received after this time will not be eligible for a refund.
 We regret, refunds for failure to attend cannot be made but you can transfer your event fee to a future event within 12 months.
 All credit card refunds requested after 1st May 2020 will be made after deducting Stripe charges.

 Please note that information about the event and venue are subject to change and cancellation.
 Occasionally, an event may have to be cancelled or postponed.
 We will try and inform of any changes and cancellations as soon as possible via email.
 We cannot be held responsible for any resulting costs you may incur for travel, accommodation, any other related goods or service or other compensation.

 We will confirm the final details of the event, 7-10 days before the start date.

-Lunch provided at the event will be vegetarian and will include eggs, but no meat or fish.
+For all face-to-face events, lunch provided at the event will be vegetarian and will include eggs, but no meat or fish.
 However, please advise us of any dietary requirements in the notes section whilst booking online and we will try to accommodate your request.